aduflo/CTRPCommon/README.md

-# WCTRPCommon
+# CTRPCommon

-Common components for the `WhenCanTheRocksPlay` project.
+Common components for the `CanTheRocksPlay` project.